ghosert/VimProject/note-taking/zybuluo-improvement.md

 - [ ] A new chat-mode page, and result can be easily added to ace editor

+## Done Tasks

+### Stop abusing on zybuluo

+#### BD: 2025-12-22 CD: 2025-12-23

+- [x] Block IP signup when 5+ registrations in 24 hours
+- [x]  Limit note creation to 10 notes per 24 hours per user
+-  [x] Add 5-minute rate limit between note creations
+-  [x] Block users with 3+ bad notes (PUBLIC_AUDIT) from creating/publishing for 24 hours
+-  [x] Require email verification before publishing notes

+### Small fixes

+- [x] Upgrade zybuluo AI model to the latest version
+    - [x] alter user_ai_tokens table to update the length of model_name from 20 to 50, check query.sql inside ~/docker
+    - [x] added thinking mode
+    - [x] be able to select AI models from popup menu
+- [x] disalbe searched keywords from search bar in file manager menu, otherwise I can't use arrow down/up to select markdown files.

+### Integrate Chatgpt to detect and block bad note when publishing

+#### BD: 2024-11-22 CD: 2024-12-27

+- [x] Integrate Chatgpt API
+- [x] build a prompt file system to store all kinds of prompt including the one to detect and block the bad note
+- [x] When publishing note, call Chatgpt API with prompt to detect and block the bad note, also mark the note and in some way warn me to review
+- [x] A uesr notes management system to review and approve bad notes manually

+### Make the latest mermaid work on zybuluo

+#### BD: 2024-08-30 CD: 2024-09-19

+- [x] update mermaid to latest version from 6.0.0 to 11.2.0, work for web page.
+- [x] Make pdf download work for latest mermaid charts, change docker file and codes to support `puppeteer` to convert html to pdf server side
+- [x] search `TODO:` in ~/productproject/
+- [x] Release notes on the 15th update for Cmd Markdown
+- [x] update ~/productproject/ZuoYeProject/zuoyeproject/static/editor/md-help.markdown
+- [x] mermaid js is not owned by zybuluo if we need to own it. what's the speed of the CDN for mermaid? (it's now owned by zybuluo)
+- [x] remove pdfkit and wkhtmltopdf,since we are now using puppeteer to replace it to convert html to pdf
+- [x] update ~/productproject/ZuoYeProject/zuoyeproject/static/editor/welcome-cmd.markdown
+- [x] make a new mdeditor.html after mermaid and flowchart changes
+- [x] deploy mermaid changes to prod

+### Restore Zybuluo

+#### 2024-03-05

+- [x] install mysql client based on 8.0.36 and update doc
+- [x] Upgrade local Ubuntu to 20.04
+- [x] restore prod mysql data to local mysql and upgrade local mysql to 8.0.36
+- [x] Upgrade EC2 to t3a.medium and convert on demand instance to reserved instance(t3a.medium) to save cost (\$243 per year)
+- [x] Your PostgreSQL 11 and MySQL 5.7 databases will be automatically enrolled into RDS Extended Support on February 29, 2024.
+To avoid the increase in charges due to RDS Extended Support, we recommend upgrading your databases to a newer major engine version before February 29, 2024.
+- [x] Upgrade RDS mysql 5.7.44 to 8.0.36 and t3.small to t3.medium (requires code changes) and purchase reserved instance(\$670 per year)
+- [x] make sure 'grunt -version' is same for both local and ec2 server, so that *.min.js have the same version after run grunt in mdeditor.html.
+- [x] Make desktop version work
+- [x] replace support@zybuluo.com and sales@zybuluo.com with ghosert@gmail.com
+- [x] make fullscreen work when client starts up
+- [x] clicking on link with target=_blank to open default browser, especially for download file. (https://github.com/nwjs/nw.js/issues/6506)
+- [x] loading pictures
+- [x] uploading pictures
+- [x] add new google analitics
+- [x] export PDF
+- [x] email to find back password
+- [x] chinese character is not working? check create ddl in SETUP.markdown
+- [x] make sure no errors in backend logs.
+- [x] make https work
+- [x] make fontawesome-webfont.woff work

 ## Fix Plan for Zybuluo

 ```